Best Mattress for Arthritis: Reviews and Buyer’s Guide

 We should note because hybrid mattresses utilize various high-quality materials, they’re often quite pricey.
 Hybrid beds at a lower price point may contain cheap foams and flimsy coil systems and aren’t usually worth the money.
 If you’re shopping on a budget, a comfortable hybrid may not be within your price range.

 Memory foam and latex mattresses are both great options for sleepers with arthritis.
 However, memory foam is a bit more pressure-relieving than latex.
 Foam beds contain comfort layers of either latex foam or memory foam, with additional support layers usually consisting of poly-foam.

 The main difference between these two materials is their overall feel.
 Memory foam is known for its cradling, sometimes sinking feeling.
 Latex, on the other hand, doesn’t allow for too much sink in the mattress, and instead keeps you lifted on the bed.
 Many reviews of latex mattresses mention them feeling firmer than memory foam, and that’s due to this material’s increased responsiveness.

 Sleeping Positions & Firmness Levels

-Your sleep style plays the most prominent role in dictating how firm your next mattress should be.
+Your sleep style should play the most prominent role in determining how firm your next mattress should be.